 Prospecting is the lifeblood of any sales function, and Joe knows that all too well.
 According to Joe’s own spreadsheet, each hour spent on prospecting typically yields him ten new leads.
 If your promise holds true, Joe could connect with an additional 75 leads per week.
 And, based on Joe’s self-proclaimed close ratio, he’d surely expect an even healthier paycheck.

 Joe nibbles on the bait, but he’s predictably skeptical and demands additional information.
-Rather than extolling the many virtues of your CRM, you take a more subtle approach.
+Rather than extolling the many virtues of your CRM system, you take a more subtle approach.
 This time, you move into a series of questions, aimed at better understanding Joe’s exact needs and objections.

 You: “Let’s talk about sales emails.
 What if we had a system to organize all of your sales email templates.
 Rather than copying and pasting, the system would send out personalized messages for you.
 You’d just have to click a button or two.
 You could also drill down and see which leads have opened and clicked your messages.
 Would a system like that be helpful, Joe?”

-Joe: “That does sound interesting.
+Joe: “Sales email templates sound interesting.
 A big part of any sales rep’s job is to send follow-up emails.
 I could see where that might be useful.”

 Wow, that was easier than you thought.
 You decide to move on to more questions.